 In a time of rapid change, huge movements of people and a general sense of instability, people are naturally going to seek security and stability.
 Cults and totalist regimes thrive in these conditions.
 Given the right circumstances, almost anyone is vulnerable to the psychological and situational pressures I have discussed.
 The respected scholars in my field have repeated over and over again that the way to protect ourselves is through knowledge.
 In 1952, Asch wrote: ‘The greater man’s ignorance of the principles of his social surroundings, the more subject is he to their control; and the greater his knowledge of their operations and of their necessary consequences, the freer he can become with regard to them.’

 This knowledge must be specific: how this process of control works, and how leaders deploy the brainwashing methods of isolation, engulfment and fear.
 Seventy years of post-war scholarship about this already exists, along with much new research.
 We must use these valuable resources, along with the voices of the survivors, to resist.

-‘Terror, Love and Brainwashing: Attachment in Cults and Totalitarian Systems’ by Alexandra Stein © 2016 – Routledge.Make a donation
+‘Terror, Love and Brainwashing: Attachment in Cults and Totalitarian Systems’ by Alexandra Stein © 2016 – Routledge.Support Aeon: make a one-off donation